ncmiller/lets_make_a_synth/part3_ui/README.md

 For the actual font, we will pull in [Lato](https://fonts.google.com/specimen/Lato) to the `assets/fonts/` directory.

-## Refactor - Moving the UI code out of main.cpp
+## Refactor - Moving code out of main.cpp

 Currently, all of our code is in `main.cpp`.
 However, things are getting a bit messy there, so in preparation for our UI work, let's create some new files.